 Interferons also can affect your blood cells and how your liver and thyroid gland work.
 A few people who took Avonex had severe liver injury or liver failure.
 Your doctor will give you regular blood tests to be sure your body is working as it should.

 Glatiramer acetate (Copaxone) is another drug that makes relapses happen less often for people with MS. It’s a man-made version of a protein that’s part of the protective coating around the nerves in your body.

-You get it as an injection under your skin three times per week.
+You get it as an injection under your skin.
+You can l give a lower dose every day, or higher dose three times per week.

 Doctors don’t know exactly how Copaxone works, but it seems to alter the way the immune system behaves.

 You shouldn’t take the drug if you're pregnant.
 If you're planning to get pregnant, ask your doctor whether you need to change your medication routine before you try to have a baby.

 Also ask your doctor if it’s safe to take the drug while you’re breastfeeding.